meker12/commerce-channels.en/help/amazon-channel/about-amazon-sales-channel.md

 ## Reporting

-With the [!DNL Amazon sales channel] extension, you can review report information about:
+With the [!DNL Amazon Sales Channel] extension, you can review report information about:

 - Listings by statuses of active, inactive, eligible, and incomplete.